stainless steel kettle on glass stovetop in wood kitchen

 Why?
 Well, it may have something to do with a resurgence of the natural aesthetic in home design.
 Wood is able to capture that natural look while still giving off a modern vibe.
 Also, per square foot, installing wood countertops is one of the more affordable options.
 Granite, marble and other materials are more expensive.

 But it’s more than that.
 Wood provides a look that no other material can.
-It’s not the first material that jumps to mind when thinking about countertops, but that is a bonus for some.
+It’s not the first material that jumps to mind when thinking about kitchen island countertops, but that is a bonus for some.
 They want their kitchen to stand out, and what stands out more than a beautifully finished wooden countertop?

 Wood countertops aren’t for everyone.
 Like every other material, there are pros and cons of butcher block.